hummiapp/instaspec/README.md

 ## Rationale

 Sequence specifications are clearest when kept separate from predicates.
-EBNF provides clearer sequence expressions than RegEx.
+EBNF provides clearer sequence expressions than s-expression RegEx.
-EBNF names important parts of the grammar, which is useful for both parsing and processing.
+EBNF decomposes grammar and names those decompositions, which is useful for both parsing and processing.

 [Spec](https://clojure.github.io/spec.alpha/) (Hickey)
 and similar libraries implement s-expression based RegEx interfaces to specify and parse data.